Rudolf Hamburger: Homecoming

 In February 1954, still in Kamensk, Rudolf Hamburger managed to get a letter through to Richard Paulick who had returned to East Berlin from Shanghai in 1949.
 Eighteen months earlier, in August/September 1952, the two former Poelzig student Richard Paulick and Kurt Liebknecht had travelled as part of a delegation of East German architects undertaking a round trip of the Soviet Union.
-The trip had taken them to Stalingrad, Rostov and the Black Sea resort of Sochi.
+The trip had taken them to Stalingrad, Rostov-on-Don and the Black Sea resort of Sochi.
 That meant they had been n the region where Rudolf Hamburger was living.
 At some stage Rudolf Hamburg picked up a copy of Pravda and read about the East German architects' visit.
 The article mentioned that Paulick was part of the delegation, indicating that he had now returned from China to the German Democratic Republic.
 This is what had prompted Hamburger's attempts, pursued with characteristic doggedness, to contact his old friend.
 It appears from surviving correspondence that Paulick's further letters to Hamburger while he was still in Kamensk were delivered as additions to letters from Ursula, his ex-wife, which seems to have increased the probability of delivery.
 There was a large amount of paper work to be organised in East Germany, which may have included restitution of his German nationality which had lapsed while he was in Switzerland in 1939.
 Between them Richard Paulick and Ursula Beurton (as she was, by this time, formally known) arranged Rudolf Hamburger's home-coming to the German Democratic Republic.
 Surviving correspondence indicates that Paulick and Hamburger both thought he would be able to return to East Germany, possibly via Moscow, in the early summer of 1954, but in the end it was only in July 1955 that he was back in East Germany.
 Rudolf Hamburger did not fit neatly into any of the "usual categories".
 The Soviets did not imprison him as a prisoner of war.
 He had never actually been a member of the Communist Party.
 He was not one of those who had emigrated as a political refugee directly from Nazi Germany to Moscow in the 1930s.
 The unexpected delay may very well have resulted from nothing more significant that the inability of the responsible bureaucrats to decide how to classify him.